divarvel/type-directed-development/slides.md

 ### It typechecks, ship it

+<details>4 evenings / nights of mindless refactoring.
+When it compiled, it was
+ok (I also ran tests to be sure, though)</details>

 # Modular thinking

 <video src="../../stuff-indexes/lol/hamsters.webm" loop/>

+<details>Properties are enforced at the boundaries, you can safely ignore the
+rest of the world when working on a function</details>

 -------------------------------------------

 ## Not just about safety
 <video src="../../stuff-indexes/lol/fire-trick.webm" loop/>

+<details>often the first argument but imo not the most important</details>

 # Types lay out algorithms
 <video src="../../stuff-indexes/lol/gym.webm" loop/>

+<details>just as TDD is important for design</details>

 # Hole-Driven-Development
 <video src="../../stuff-indexes/lol/abyss.webm" loop/>

+<details>step by step, compiler assisted code writing</details>

 -------------------------------------------